We may earn a commission if you make a purchase through the links on our website.

 The Best Port Scanning Software & Tools for Windows, Linux and Online

-I have always been thrilled by Security and the concept of hacking (legally) into a computer or network.
+I have always been thrilled by security and the concept of hacking (legally) into a computer or network.
 Perhaps it has to do with all those movies I watched growing up.
 I digress.
 A big part of hacking has to do with vulnerability assessment – finding vulnerabilities (both digital and non-digital) that you can use to gain access to a computer/network.
+In this article, we will be discussing some port scanning tools that can help check for open ports on a device and possibly probe for the services running on those ports.

 One of the things you will normally do while carrying out a vulnerability assessment is finding open ports on a device and what services are running on those ports.
 By doing this, you may find a vulnerability that you can exploit in one of the services running on that device.